 - Access to international market

 - Subsidy on patent registration

 - Assistance for new entrepreneurs

-Apart from general schemes for MSMEs there are specific schemes for MSMEs who are women and MSMEs owners who belong to the SC/ST classes.
+Apart from general schemes and central government subsidy schemes for small scale industries, there are specific schemes for MSMEs who are women and MSMEs owners who belong to the SC/ST classes.
 These schemes are meant to uplift the Indian business industry and give an edge to MSMEs in its fight in the national and international market.

 Alternatively, you can also apply for a business loan up to ₹30 lakhs through Tata nexarc for your business.
 These are collateral-free loans and requires minimal documentation.
 You can use the loan for working capital needs, to buy machinery, rent/lease property, or any other.
 The process is online and you can get a loan offer in as less as 5 minutes.

 There are several central government subsidy schemes for small scale industries that helps boost MSME growth.
 You can view the Indian government subsidies list 2023 on the website of MSME ministry.
 Here are a few MSME subsidy schemes 2023 that are popular among small businesses and how to apply for these MSME subsidies.

 Interest equalisation scheme was introduced by the government to give a boost to the exporting community of India.
 Exporters, especially MSME exporters, benefited from the scheme as it gave interest subsidies to exporters.